snoozeweb/snooze_plugins/output/googlechat/doc/03_Chat.md

 In case you checked the permission `Everyone in Your Organization` earlier, you will need to publish the app and add it to the allowlist

+### Configure your OAuth consent screen

+This step is required in order to publish the app

+Go to the [OAuth consent screen](https://console.cloud.google.com/projectselector2/apis/credentials/consent) configuration page

+Select **Internal** for the _Application type_

+Fill up the first form then click on **Save and Continue**

+You can leave the second form empty (Scopes)

 ### Publish the app

 Go to the [Google Workspace Marketplace SDK](https://console.cloud.google.com/marketplace/product/google/appsmarket-component.googleapis.com) page and enable it